alettieri/itil-notes/DayOne.md

 Within the service provider organization there are many different stakeholders including the [functions](#functions), groups and teams that deliver the services

-# IT Service Management
+## IT Service Management - Challenges

 * Intangible measure - How do we measure our productivity
 * Demand is covered with assets of customer
 * High level of contact - open channel
 * Perishable nature of service output

-# Benefits of IT Service Management
+## IT Service Management - Benefits

 * Improved quality service provision
 * Cost-justifiable service quality